Police-Data-Accessibility-Project/scrapers/utils/pdf/list_pdf_scrapers/list_pdf_readme.md

 #### Arguments:

-As the `list_pdf_scrapers` all use a common modules, they accept the same arguments.
+As the `list_pdf_scrapers` all use a common module, they accept the same arguments.

 * `configs` : Required - comes with the template script, so no need to worry about it.
 * `save_dir` : Required - comes with the template script, so no need to worry about it.